cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/configuration.md

 - {{<code>}}main{{</code>}}: {{<type>}}string{{</type>}}{{<prop-meta>}}optional{{</prop-meta>}}

-  - Entrypoint to Worker run in the same isolate/context as tests.
-This is required to use `import { SELF } from "cloudflare:test"` for integration tests, or Durable Objects without an explicit `scriptName` if classes are defined in the same Worker.
-Note this goes through Vite transforms and can be a TypeScript file.
-Note also `import module from "<path-to-main>"` inside tests gives exactly the same `module` instance as is used internally for the `SELF` and Durable Object bindings.
-If `wrangler.configPath` is defined and this option isn't, it will be read from the `main` field in that configuration file.
+  - Entry point to Worker run in the same isolate/context as tests.
+This option is required to use `import { SELF } from "cloudflare:test"` for integration tests, or Durable Objects without an explicit `scriptName` if classes are defined in the same Worker.
+This file goes through Vite transforms and can be TypeScript.
+Note that `import module from "<path-to-main>"` inside tests gives exactly the same `module` instance as is used internally for the `SELF` and Durable Object bindings.
+If `wrangler.configPath` is defined and this option is not, it will be read from the `main` field in that configuration file.

 - {{<code>}}isolatedStorage{{</code>}}: {{<type>}}boolean{{</type>}}{{<prop-meta>}}optional{{</prop-meta>}}

   - Enables per-test isolated storage.
 If enabled, any writes to storage performed in a test will be undone at the end of the test.
 The test's storage environment is copied from the containing suite, meaning `beforeAll()` hooks can be used to seed data.
-If this is disabled, all tests will share the same storage. `.concurrent` tests are not supported when isolated storage is enabled.
+If this option is disabled, all tests will share the same storage. `.concurrent` tests are not supported when isolated storage is enabled.
 Refer to the [Isolation and concurrency](/workers/testing/vitest/internal-details/) page for more information on the isolation model.

+  - Defaults to `true`.

     <details>
     <summary>Illustrative example</summary>